CleverStack/clever-orm/README.md

 ## Documentation

-See [cleverstack.io](http://cleverstack.io/documentation/#backend) for more detailed information on the Node seed or visit the [Getting Started Guide](http://cleverstack.io/getting-started/)
+See [cleverstack.io](http://cleverstack.io/documentation/#backend) for more detailed information on the Node seed or visit the [Getting Started Guide](http://cleverstack.io/getting-started/).
+For more information about using clever-orm (and models in general) please see the [Models](http://cleverstack.io/documentation/backend/models) Documentation.

 ## Install
 1. From your project folder run `clever install clever-orm`